 - Customer (this could be an internal customer such as a different department manager, or, in a client services organization, the customer for whom you are delivering the project)

 - Subject matter experts (people brought onto the team either for the duration of the project or part of it who use their expertise to contribute to the project’s success).

 BAU work, on the other hand, is managed by functional teams.
 They are experts in their own right but grouped together as a division.
 There is normally less cross-functional overlap with other departments, and they'll have defined targets and a vision for the role the department plays in the company.
 An example would be a customer service team that works as part of a larger customer service division handling calls and emails from customers about your product.

 There can be some overlap as people from BAU teams are called to take part in project teams.

 Project work and BAU work can sit nicely alongside each other, but there can often be tension.
 It happens because projects try to change the status quo.

 Second, when you are asking people to join your project team, they can suffer from a conflict of loyalties.
 Is their first responsibility to their day job or to the project?
 Clear objectives and a strong commitment to the project from management can help here, as well as keeping lines of communication open so they know what the priorities should be.

 Third, keeping the business running is always the priority.
-It has an implication for project teams who might see their funding cut, key resources pulled back to BAU roles and timescales delayed because keeping the day-to-day operations of the organization going is pulling focus.
+It has an implication for project teams who might see their funding cut, key resources pulled back to BAU roles and timelines delayed because keeping the day-to-day operations of the organization going is pulling focus.